CalebPHaley/calebphaley.github.io/index.md

 ## About Me

 Driven, innovative, tech-savvy individual with a proven ability to accel in a fast-paced environment.
 Demonstrates the ability to learn and adapt quickly.
 Seeks to deliver consistent, high-quality software.
 Strong sense of ownership and ready for the next challenge.
+### Professional Background
 I have a professional background in Customer Service seeking to deliver the best solutions to customers and clients to ensure they come back for repeat business.
 I supervise and manage the back-end of the business which consists of managing various different deadlines, with the primary goal of ensuring our customers have to products they need to get their projects done.
 I want to translate this experience to continue delivering high quality solutions to clients, in a new industry.
+### Educational Background
 My Bachelors is in Computer Science with a concentration in Software Engineering.
 Much of my time spent throughout the degree was spent using Java in combination with various other technologies.
-This covered things such as Maven, JUnit, Json, Hibernate and more.
+The main Java technologies utilized in this time were
+####
+*  Maven
+*  JUnit
+*  Json
+*  Hibernate

 Near the end of the program, we were introduced to data mining using Python which is where data engineering began to grow on me.
 I had to opportunity to study Artifical Intelligence and Embedded Systems in a term which solidified the interest in data science.
-This was a lot of work with databases and utilized technologies such as NumPy, MATLAB, MongoDB, Plotly, MySQL to name a few.
+####
+*  MatLab
+*  MongoDB
+*  MySQL
+*  Plotly
+*  Numpy
+### Extracurricular Me
+If you don't see me behind the computer, I am usually trying to learn something new.
+Currently, I am working on learning Mandarin.
+What I am learning depends entirely on the situation.
+I
+#### School Groups
+*  Class Treasurer - MHS 2013
+*  Peer Tutor - Python Fundamentals SNHU 2018-2019
+*  Creative Writing Club - SNHU 2020-2021
+*  Gaming Club - SNHU 2021
+*  Basketball Coach - Middle School Parks and Recreation 2020-2023
+#### Other Groups
+*  Volunteer - Here Today, Gone Tomorrow cat shelter
 ## Header 2

 > This is a blockquote following a header.